Progressive Binarization with Semi-Structured Pruning for LLMs: Abstract

 \section{Abstract}

-Large language models (LLMs) have achieved remarkable success in natural language processing tasks, but their high computational and memory demands pose challenges for deployment on resource-constrained devices.
-Binarization, as an efficient compression method that reduces model weights to just 1 bit, significantly lowers both computational and memory requirements.
-Despite this, the binarized LLM still contains redundancy, which can be further compressed.
-Semi-structured pruning provides a promising approach to achieve this, which offers a better trade-off between model performance and hardware efficiency.
-However, simply combining binarization with semi-structured pruning can lead to a significant performance drop.
-To address this issue, we propose a \textbf{P}rogressive \textbf{B}inarization with \textbf{S}emi-\textbf{S}tructured \textbf{P}runing (PBS$^2$P) method for LLM compression.
-We first propose a Stepwise semi-structured Pruning with Binarization Optimization (SPBO).
-Our optimization strategy significantly reduces the total error caused by pruning and binarization, even below that of the no-pruning scenario.
-Furthermore, we design a Coarse-to-Fine Search (CFS) method to select pruning elements more effectively.
-Extensive experiments demonstrate that PBS$^2$P achieves superior accuracy across various LLM families and evaluation metrics, noticeably outperforming state-of-the-art (SOTA) binary PTQ methods.
+Large language models (LLMs) have achieved remarkable progress in natural language processing, but their high computational and memory costs hinder deployment on resource-constrained devices.
+Binarization represents the most extreme form of quantization, yet binarized models still contain redundancy that can be further removed.
+Pruning provides a natural way to eliminate such redundancy, but naïve combination with binarization often results in severe performance degradation.
+In this paper, we propose Progressive Binarization with Semi-Structured Pruning (PBS$^2$P), a novel post-training framework that seamlessly integrates binarization and semi-structured pruning.
+We first propose Stepwise semi-structured Pruning with Binarization Optimization (SPBO), which progressively introduces sparsity while optimizing binarization parameters to jointly reduce pruning and quantization error, yielding more stable and accurate compression.
+Additionally, we propose a Coarse-to-Fine Search (CFS) that first allocates pruning ratios and then refines element selection, further enhancing overall performance.
+Extensive experiments across multiple LLM families show that PBS$^2$P consistently outperforms state-of-the-art (SOTA) binary post-training quantization methods in both perplexity and downstream accuracy.
 The code and models will be available at \url{https://github.com/XIANGLONGYAN/PBS2P}.